loomnetwork/loom-sdk-documentation/docs/en/binance-loom-ethereum.md

 cd mainnet && npm install && cd ..
 ```

-Then, use the following commands to deploy to Rinkeby:
+Then, use the following commands to deploy the new contract to Rinkeby:

 ```bash
 export INFURA_API_KEY=<YOUR API KEY> && npm run migrate:rinkeby-bep2-token